245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 Therefore, the emphasis is placed on architectural correctness and decision logic rather than full hardware implementation.

-## 12. Simulation Note (Optional)
+## 12. Simulation Validation (Wokwi)

-If circuit-level simulation is performed, it is limited to validating sensor interfacing and fill-level computation logic.
-Network-layer behaviors such as LoRaWAN and MQTT are addressed at the architectural and protocol-design level.
+A basic ESP32-based simulation was developed in Wokwi to validate ultrasonic sensor interfacing and local fill-level computation logic.
+Network communication and backend processing are addressed at the system design level.

 ## 13. Future Work